maestrooo/metaobject-repository/README.md

 ### Retrieving a definition

-You can get information about a definition by using the `getDefinitionByType`:
+You can get information about a definition by using the `getDefinitionByType`.
+If the definition does not exist (this normally should not happen if you ensure that your definitions are created), an exception is thrown.

 ```ts
 import { definitionManager } from "metaobject-repository";